Pandas Aggregate Functions with Examples

 max()Returns maximum value for each group

-first()Returns first value for each group
+first()Returns the last value for each group

-last()Returns last value for each group
+last()Returns the nth value for each group

 nth()Returns nth value for each group